Open a PDF version to print this topic

 You may need a gastroscopy (also called an endoscopy) to confirm you have a peptic ulcer.
 This involves passing a long, thin flexible tube with a tiny camera on the end down through your mouth or nose into your stomach.

-You have a gastroscopy at hospital.
+You need to go to hospital to have a gastroscopy.
 To make it easier, you will usually take a medicine that relaxes you and makes you sleepy.

 The camera lets doctors see into your stomach and small intestine.
 If they see an ulcer, they can take a small sample (biopsy) to check what kind of ulcer it is, so you get the right treatment.
 They can test you for H. pylori at the same time.